-As an Iranian artist involved with major social issues, Jahandari seeks to promote intercultural communication through his works.
-Active in a diverse array of genres and interested in music as a documentary, Jahandari's works have been performed and recorded in the United States, Europe, and the Middle East, and he has received several awards for his music.
-His portfolio includes works for electronic media, mixed chamber ensembles, symphonic orchestra, wind ensemble, choir, and solo instruments.
+I am a composer of acoustic and electronic music, usually inspired by socio-political culture, mythology and interactive technology, with projects ranging from concert works to interdisciplinary and film scores.
+As an Iranian artist involved with major social issues, I seek to promote intercultural communication through my works.
+Active in a diverse array of genres and interested in music as a documentary, my works have been performed and recorded in the United States, Europe, and the Middle East, and I have received several awards including first prizes at 2Agosto and Pejman competitions for my orchestral and chamber music, as well as the winner of PUBLIQ Access.